Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Statistical power

 While the mixture model is admittedly idealized, it offers a natural ground to compare online procedures to offline procedures.
 Indeed, online approaches are naturally favored if the true non-nulls arise at the beginning of the sequence of hypotheses, and naturally unfavored if they only appear later.
 On the other hand, if the $p$-values can be processed offline, we can always apply an online rule after a random re-ordering of the hypotheses.
 By exchangeability, we expect the performance to be similar to the ones in the mixture model.

-The next theorem lower bounds the statistical power of $\LORD$ under the mixture model. \begin{thm} Consider the mixture model with $G(x)$ denoting the marginal distribution of $p$-values.
+The next theorem lower bounds the statistical power of \LORD under the mixture model.
+This lower bound applies to any of the three versions of $\LORD$. \begin{thm} Consider the mixture model with $G(x)$ denoting the marginal distribution of $p$-values.
 Further, let $\Omega_0(n)$ (and its complement $\Omega_0^c(n)$) be the subset of true nulls (non-nulls), among the first $n$ hypotheses.
 Then, the average power of \LORD rule is almost surely bounded as follows:

-\end{thm} Theorem~\ref{thm:dependence} is proved in Appendix~\ref{app:dependence}.
-The lower bound is in fact the exact power for a slightly weaker rule that resets the potential at level $b_0$ after each discovery (in other words, Eq.~(\ref{eq:PhiLORD}) is replaced by $\varphi_i =\gamma_{i-\tau_i}b_0$).
+\end{thm} Proof of Theorem~\ref{thm:dependence} is deferred to Appendix~\ref{app:dependence}.
+The lower bound is in fact the exact power for a slightly weaker rule that resets the potential at level $b_0$ after each discovery (in other words, Equation~(\ref{eq:PhiLORD}) is replaced by $\varphi_i =\gamma_{i-\tau_i}b_0$).
 This procedure is weaker only when multiple discoveries are made in a short interval of time.
 Hence, the above bound is expected to be accurate when $\pi_1$ is small, and discoveries are rare.

 Recall that in \LORD, parameters $\bgamma= (\gamma_\ell)_{\ell=1}^\infty$ can be any sequence of non-negative, monotone non-increasing numbers that sums up to one.
 This leaves a great extent of flexibility in choosing $\gamma$.
 The above lower bound on statistical power under the mixture model provides useful insight on what are good choices of $\bgamma$.